Example Walkthrough

 Following the installation instructions at the installation page,

-you should have successfully installed CuBIDS
+you should have successfully installed CuBIDS, DataLad, and the bids-validator inside a

-conda environment titled “cubids”.
-In this example, we use validator version 1.7.2
+In this example, we use validator version 1.7.2.

-Using a different version of the validator may result in slightly different validation
+Using a different version of the validator may result in slightly different validation tsv outputs,

-tsv outputs, but the example should still be useful.
+but the example should still be useful.

-Throughout this example, we use DataLad
+Throughout this example, we use DataLad for version control.

-is an optional dependency of CuBIDS
+Although DataLad is an optional dependency of CuBIDS,

-, we use it here to demonstrate its
+we use it here to demonstrate its powerful integration with CuBIDS and the benefits

-and the benefits it can provide its users.
+it can provide its users.

-Now that we have installed CuBIDS and all necessary dependencies, we are ready to begin the curation
+Now that we have installed CuBIDS and all necessary dependencies,

-directory to function as our working directory
+We create a CuBIDS_Test directory to function as our working directory and navigate to it as follows.

 $ conda activate cubids